 Don’t make the same mistake!
 Whether you’re working your way through college or taking out loans, it’s important to set a budget with your money.
 Use Goodbudget to budget your income, setting aside the money you’ll need later so that you know how much you can spend today.

-If you’re looking for a good budget calculator specifically for college life, check out this one: https://www.igrad.com/budget.
-It does a great job of suggesting budget categories you may not think of on your own.
-When you’re ready, create the same budget in Goodbudget so you can track your progress and keep it with you on the go.
+If you’re looking for a sample student budget that you can use to build your own, we’ve got you covered.
+When you’re ready, create your budget in Goodbudget so you can track your progress and keep it with you on the go.